Top 10 Best Tarangire National Park Safari Camps & Lodges

 Tarangire Simba Lodge

 Constructed around one of the giant baobabs for which Tarangire is famous, this classic tented camp stands in a wildlife management area bordering the national park’s Sangaiwe Gate.
-The 16 spacious safari tents are all sheltered under a thatch roof and perched on a stilted wooden platform offering views towards Lake Burunge.
-The surrounding area offers excellent game viewing, especially in the Dry season.
+The 16 spacious safari tents are all sheltered under a thatch roof and perched on a stilted wooden platform offering views toward Lake Burunge.
+The surrounding area offers excellent wildlife viewing, especially in the Dry season.
 We particularly like the free-form infinity pool, where you can enjoy a refreshing dip in view of the wildlife that regularly congregates at the waterhole.

 Tarangire Sopa Lodge